and Probate Law Firm

 What Happens to My Assets if I Pass Away Without a Will or Trust?

-In the State of Oregon, there are very specific statutes that govern who is to receive what property when an individual passes away.
+In the State of California, there are very specific statutes that govern who is to receive what property when an individual passes away.
 Informally referred to as “inheritance laws” these statutes go into depth as to who is entitled to what assets when an individual passes away.
-This article will help to provide you with key guidance regarding these laws and how they may apply to your specific situation and whether you may want to enlist the help of an experienced Portland estate planning lawyer.
+This article will help to provide you with key guidance regarding these laws and how they may apply to your specific situation and whether you may want to enlist the help of an experienced Folsom estate planning lawyer.

 “Intestacy” and Inheritance Laws